khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Create Private AWS network
 - Perform healcheck for your app

+## Code deploy
+- In AWS CodeDeploy, a deployment is the process, and the components involved in the process, of installing content on one or more instances.
+This content can consist of code, web and configuration files, executables, packages, scripts, and so on.
+- AWS CodeDeploy deploys content that is stored in a source repository, according to the configuration rules you specify.
 ## Virtual_private_gateway
 - A virtual private gateway (VGW), also known as a VPN Gateway,
 - is the endpoint on the VPC side of your VPN connection.